endrollex/intbigdata/README.md

 Introduction:
 -------------
 * Calculate big integer or big float.
-* intbigdata has very poor performance, and it is not completed.
+* intbigdata has very poor performance, and it is using very simple arithemtic method.
 * This is my first project.
 Writing it is a happy job, however, I will not spend too much time reinventing the wheel.